dcts/coding-notes/linked-mdbooks/git/src/git_remote.md

 # push local changes to master
 git push origin master

+# pull branch from remote (only works if you have one remote)
+# - pull branch "test" from remote
+git fetch # fetches all branches from remote (not saved as branches locally yet) git checkout test # saves the branch test from the remote and makes it locally availible

 # PULL REQUEST = Code Review
 # -> via GitHub?
 ```